India in strong position to develop medical countermeasures for equitable drugs, vaccine distribution: WHO official

 Under its G20 presidency, India has proposed a medical countermeasure coordination platform to effectively deal with challenges of any Covid-like pandemic.

-Dr Michael Ryan, Executive Director at WHO Health Emergency Programme in Geneva, who is attending the third G20 Health Working Group meeting being held here from June 4 to 6, said the future of health and pandemic preparedness is stronger with the leadership of India in this meeting.
+Dr Michael Ryan, Executive Director at WHO Health Emergency Programme in Geneva, who is attending the third G20 Health Working Group meeting being held in Hyderabad from June 4 to 6, said the future of health and pandemic preparedness is stronger with the leadership of India in this meeting.

 "We are discussing the pandemic preparedness and response and how to chart a future path so that we all respond better to the next pandemic.

-India has fantastic science-based brilliant innovation capabilities, a huge manufacturing base for pharmaceuticals as well as vaccines and it is a real global player in this regard.
-It's very appropriate that in this G20 Presidency India is focused on the issue, he said.

-"We are enjoying the discussions with India and other countries and multi-lateral agencies who have been invited.
-I think the future of health preparedness and pandemic preparedness is stronger with the presence and leadership of India in this case," said Dr Ryan who is in India for the first time to attend the meeting.
+"We are enjoying the discussions with India, other countries and multi-lateral agencies who have been invited.
+I think the future of health preparedness and pandemic preparedness is stronger with the presence and leadership of India in this case," Dr Ryan, who is in India for the first time to attend the meeting, said.

 India's G20 presidency focuses on three priorities in the health track.